ApayRus/keyboard-tutorial/tutorial/keyboard13.md

 }
 ```

-Move this code to `utils.js` and rewrite it without `this.`, because `this` is a component, and it is not available in `utils` module.
+It also has a link to an external file, so let's move it to `utils.js`.

+In `utils.js` there is no `this`, because `this` is a component itself, so we should rewrite `playKeyAudio` without `this`.

+utils.js

 ```js
 export const playKeyAudio = (lang, keyContent, shiftKey) => {